Rural Business—Cooperative Service, USDA.

 1. Scoring Criteria

 All eligible and complete applications will be evaluated based on the following criteria.
-Failure to address any one of the following criteria by the application deadline will result in the application being determined ineligible and the application will not be considered for funding.
-Evaluators will base scores only on the information provided or cross-referenced by page number in each individual scoring criterion.
+Evaluators will base scores only on the information provided or cross-referenced by page number in each individual evaluation criterion.
 SDGG is a competitive program, so you will receive scores based on the quality of your responses.
 Simply addressing the criteria will not guarantee higher scores.
-The total points possible for the criteria are 100.
+The total points possible for the criteria are 105.

-(a) Technical Assistance (maximum score of 25 points).
+(a) Technical Assistance (maximum score of 25 points)—Three-page limit.
 A panel of USDA employees will evaluate your application to determine your ability to assess the needs of and provide effective Technical Assistance to Socially-Disadvantaged Groups.
 You must discuss the:

 (2) Proposed Technical Assistance to be provided to the Socially-Disadvantaged Groups; and